 In today’s post, let’s concentrate on onions.
 Onions are a hearty, cold-season crop.
 They are high in vitamin C (along with other key nutrients), a good source of fiber, are sodium, fat, and cholesterol-free, and are only 30 calories per serving (a serving is considered 1/2 cup chopped, cooked, and drained).
 Onions add abundant flavor to a wide variety of food and if you know how to properly store them, you can have them at your fingertips practically year-round.

 If you do a little research on onions, you will find that there are over 300 species worldwide.
 Four of the most common are:

-Yellow Onions are considered to be an all-purpose onion due to it’s nice balance of flavor.
-Yellow onions become sweeter the longer they cook, making them perfect for use in casseroles or with roast.
+Yellow Onions are considered to be an all-purpose onion due to their nice balance of flavor.
+Yellow onions become sweeter the longer they cook, making them perfect for use in casseroles or with a roast.

 White Onions have a little sharper flavor than yellow onions and tend to be more tender.
 They are great in salsas and chutneys.

 Sweet Onion – sweet onions (such as Vidalia) are, of course, a little sweeter onion.
 They are perfect in salads, salad dressings or on top of sandwiches.